Highway Engineer

 • For example, PG 64-22 means the binder is suitable for use in areas with maximum pavement temperature of 64°C and minimum pavement temperature of -22°C.

-Q20.
-How to calculate quantity of PQC
+Q. How do you calculate the quantity of PQC?

 Ans.